 Now, as nothing is simple in our small space, we have a few new access issues with the stroller on the door, like we have to watch the stroller doesn't bump the mirror when we open the door.
 We also have to take the stroller off the hook to access the laundry closet.
 But the ability to access the front hall closet and pantry closet is pretty wonderful, as they are accessed on a more frequent basis.
 Also the visual clutter of the stroller is diminished with it hanging on the door.
 Furthermore, my entry can finally remain clean!
 We've been wanting to repaint our entry but it didn't seem worth it because our stroller is always running into our walls.
 Now with the StrollAway® it feels worth it.
 I wish I had this invention years ago.
 I was also wondering what the fire code is for apartment buildings, because wouldn't it be wonderful if it was safe and socially acceptable to hang your stroller on the outside of your door?

 Oh and it's affordable in my opinion.
-Currently it is available at West Coast Kids (link here) and they have kindly offered a discount code: 600SQFT for 20% off the purchase of the Strollaway.
-Or if you prefer to go in store, mention this post and you will receive the same discount.
+Currently it is available at West Coast Kids (link here) and they have kindly offered a discount code: 600SQFT for 20% off the purchase of the Strollaway until Dec 31 2017.

 (This post is sponsored by DreamBaby.
 All words and thoughts are my own.
 I would only share about a product that I have tested and would buy myself.
 I receive no compensation from sales of the Strollaway.
 Thanks for supporting the brands that support this blog)